scinode/node-graph/docs/source/concept/socket.rst

 - :class:`~node_graph.socket.SocketInt`
 - :class:`~node_graph.socket.SocketBool`
 - :class:`~node_graph.socket.SocketString`
-- :class:`~node_graph.socket.SocketGeneral`
+- :class:`~node_graph.socket.SocketAny`

 One can extend the socket type by designing a custom socket.
 Please read :ref:`custom_socket` page for how to create a custom socket type.

 Property
 -----------
 Socket has a property, which is used to store the data.
 The data can be used when there is no connection to the input socket.
 The property is a :class:`~node_graph.property.Property` object.
 The property can be added when define a custom socket.
-Or it can be added later by using ``add_property`` method for the :class:`~node_graph.socket.SocketGeneral`.
+Or it can be added later by using ``add_property`` method for the :class:`~node_graph.socket.SocketAny`.

 .. code:: Python

    def create_sockets(self):
-      # create a General socket.
+      # create a Any type socket.
-      inp = self.inputs.new("General", "symbols")
+      inp = self.inputs.new("Any", "symbols")
       # add a string property to the socket with default value "H".
       inp.add_property("String", "default", default="H"})